 When did you first ask him about shooting the interrogation?
 Why would think to do that?
 Why would you think that would be any different than an interrogation in an American jail?

 As I was developing my ideas in Russia and Ukraine, he was also blossoming as an officer.
 He was going up the ranks as I was figuring it out.
 The work that I wanted to do got a lot more in depth, so I would push it with him every trip.
 I would tell him, "Last time you showed me this.
 Now, let's go here.
 I want to see this."
 He was always open and honest.
 He would set his limits and if I obeyed, he'd have this door open for me.
 On one of my very first trips, a guy told about an interrogation that he had undergone.
 He was wrongfully accused of a brutal rape and murder.
 He told me what happened to him by the cops.
 I thought I would like to see this interrogation.

 No, somebody else.
 Some other Russian cops about 15 years ago.
 I just remember this story was quite harrowing.
 I wasn't really sure how this idea of justice and such operates in that part of the world, but I got a very clear notion of an understanding that it's between the underclass and its bosses.
 I wanted to investigate that relationship.

-It's interesting that you heard about the interrogation from one guy and wound up with this guy in Ukraine.
-What are the standards and practices in that part of the world, if you could summarise.
+It's interesting that you heard about the interrogation from one guy and wound up in this guy in Ukraine.
+What are the standards and practices in that part of the world, if you could summarize.

 That was kind of the interesting thing.
 When he finally let me into an actual interrogation, I was horrified.
 I didn't really know what to do.
 This guy and his partner were incredibly brutal in terms of manipulating and understanding the human psychology.
 They could break someone in minutes just using words.
 Now, there was some physical violence, but generally it was more the psychological violence.